Proportions

 Strong evidence against the null hypothesis, supporting consideration for its rejection.

-What does a p-value tell you about your statistical test?
+What does a small p-value tell you about the observed sample?

 If a null hypothesis is true, which of the following p-values would indicate the strongest evidence against it?